 Back to where, for me, it all began 9 years ago at Nonsuch parkrun.
 Nonsuch Park is the grounds of King Henry VIII’s former hunting lodge, Nonsuch Palace.
 The word ‘Nonsuch’ is said to derive from Henry himself who declared there was nonsuch place like it.
 The palace is no longer there (the mistress of Charles II had it demolished and sold the materials to pay her gambling debts).

-Nonsuch Park is in Cheam on the outskirts of South London, in fact the boundary between Greater London and rural Surrey runs along the edge of the park.
-The park, which borders south Cheam, has free car parking at either end (Ewell Road and London Road).
+The park, has free car parking at either end (Ewell Road and London Road).
 This fills up quickly.
 So if you are driving, it pays to arrive early.
-Alternatively, it is a 15 min walk from Cheam Station.

 The run starts near the Mansion House, which has a cafe and toilets.
 With an average attendance of around 500, the toilet queue (particularly for ladies) can be rather long…